DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts Payable/Sundry payment.md

 ### Sundry Vendor invoices

 To create a new sundry vendor invoice journal, go to **Accounts payable > Invoices > Invoice journal**, create the new invoice journal header as per standard D365 and press the Lines button to begin entering the invoice/s.
-Selection of the ]**Sundry Vendor**](../../Setup/ACCOUNTS%20PAYABLE/Sundry%20payment.md#sundry-vendor) created in the setup will require the addition of details associated with the Payment of each Vendor (on each Invoice line):
+Selection of the [**Sundry Vendor**](../../Setup/ACCOUNTS%20PAYABLE/Sundry%20payment.md#sundry-vendor) created in the setup will require the addition of details associated with the Payment of each Vendor (on each Invoice line):

 |    Field  |    Description   |
 |-|-|